eliasmuniz/quiz-app/README.md

 # quiz-app
-Quiz app made in ReactJS
+Quiz app made in ReactJS.
 👁 Check it out on -> https://quizapp-eliasdev.netlify.app/